mekta/Company-Bankruptcy-Prediction/README.md

 # Corporate-Bankruptcy-Prediction

-### the objective was to predict the bankruptcies of certain companies listed on Taiwan Stock Exchange using data collected from the Taiwan Economic Journal for the years 1999 to 2009.
+### The objective was to predict the bankruptcies of certain companies listed on Taiwan Stock Exchange using data collected from the Taiwan Economic Journal for the years 1999 to 2009.
 ##### Tags: Data Science, Data Mining, Machine Learning, Data Analysis